Merzasphor/MWSE/docs/source/types/niParticleBomb.md

 ### `decayType`

 Controls how the force applied attenuates with distance.
+Maps to values in [`ni.particleBombDecayType`](https://mwse.github.io/MWSE/references/ni/particle-bomb-decay-types/) table.

 **Returns**: